btihen/btihen_dev/content/tutorials/ash_2_1/02_data_layer/_index.md

 * Aggregate Queries between Resource Relationships

-We will start with simple persistance (ETS) an OTP based memory based storage The we will switch to using postgreSQL for long-term storage
+We will start with simple persistance (ETS) an OTP based memory based storage The we will switch to using postgreSQL for long-term storage.

-## Data Layer (ETS Persistence)
+**ETS is wonderful for experimenting and prototyping without having to do migrations, etc.**

+## ETS Persistence

 In order to read, update and generally execute queries we will add persistance.
 We will start with an OTP based method using (ETS) in memory persistance.
 In a separate tutorial we will switch to PostgreSQL.